antirez/disque/README.md

 are produced in different nodes compared to where consumers are.

 The following is a list of messages and what they do, split by category.
+Note that this is just an informal description, while in the next sections describing the Disque state machine, there is a more detailed description of the behavior caused by messages reception, and in what cases they are generated.

 Cluster messages related to jobs replication and queueing
 ---

 * ADDJOB: ask the receiver to replicate a job, that is, to add a copy of the job among the registered jobs in the target node.
 When a job is accepted, the receiver replies with GOTJOB to the sender.
 A job may not be accepted if the receiving node is near out of memory.
 In this case GOTJOB is not send and the message discarded.
 * GOTJOB: The reply to ADDJOB to confirm the job was replicated.
-* QUEUEJOB: Ask a node to put a given job into its queue.
+* ENQUEUE: Ask a node to put a given job into its queue.
 This message is used when a job is created by a node that does not want to take a copy, so it asks another node (among the ones that acknowledged the job replication) to queue it for the first time.
 If this message is lost, after the retry time some node will try to re-queue the message, unless retry is set to zero.
 * WILLQUEUE: This message is send 500 milliseconds before a job is re-queued to all the nodes that may have a copy of the message, according to the sender table.
 If some of the receivers already have the job queued, they'll reply with QUEUED in order to prevent the sender to queue the job again (avoid multiple delivery when possible).
 * QUEUED: When a node re-queue a job, it sends QUEUED to all the nodes that may have a copy of the message, so that the other nodes will update the time at which they'll retry to queue the job.
 Moreover every node that already has the same job in queue, but with a node ID which is lexicographically smaller than the sending node, will de-queue the message in order to best-effort de-dup messages that may be queued into multiple nodes at the same time.